aplaxco1/CMPM121-FinalProject-Group5/README.md

 - [F0.e] Each plant on the grid has a type (e.g. one of 3 species) and a growth level (e.g. “level 1”, “level 2”, “level 3”).

   Same as last week.
 There are three different types of crops that the player is able to plant in each grid cell, all which grow every turn to increase their level if their crop specific conditions are met.
-  The only addition we made in this regard to to add the individual cell information, including its water level, the current crop in that cell, and the growth level of the crop in that cell is updated and displayed at the bottom of the screen so that the player is actually able to view its information.
+  The only addition we made in this regard is to display and update the individual cell information, including its water level, the current crop in that cell, and the growth level of the crop in that cell, at the bottom of the screen so that the player is actually able to view its information as they move across the grid.

 - [F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).